I led marketing strategy for Fuckup Nights NYC.

 The audience and those of us who carefully listened noticed which founders took real risks and cared about the people who might follow in their footsteps.
-Some entrepreneurs were all too ready to talk about themselves and hand down advice to our audience, but those who did were easily forgotten.
+Some entrepreneurs were all too ready to talk about themselves and hand down advice, but those who did were easily forgotten.

-Unlike many stories about startups, the stories told at our events weren't idealized narratives of "how we made millions" or "how we save the world from today's biggest problems".
-A Fuckup Night's story is about breaking through self-doubt and taking action.
+Unlike many stories in tech, the stories told at our events weren't ideal narratives of "how we made millions" or "how we save people from today's biggest problems".
+Our stories were about breaking through self-doubt and taking action.
 This is a story that’s easy to love because it’s one we can relate to.

 At Fuckup Nights, for the first time many people saw founders as they were instead of the polished images many entrepreneurs had crafted for themselves.
 Instead of company bios, we saw founders' real character and humanized selves.

 In a community that's obsessed with hyping the next big thing, hearing about failure is refreshing.